JinCYL/Epigenomics/README.md

 Basically, the expression differences between sunrise and sunset dominate other varations, including LD vs SD and among genomes.
 Only 6.3% of DE genes were found between LD7 and SD7, and 11.9% were found between LD9 and SD5.
 I ended up using SD5 for MNase-seq analysis, (shamefully) because it is just easier to collect at that time ....

 ## Differential gene expression analysis for SD5 condition only
+A2, D5, A2xD5(F1), Maxxa(AD1) * 3 rep

+Using total read counts
+- A2 vs D5
+- Maxxa vs A2
+- Maxxa vs D5
+- F1 vs A2
+- F1 vs D5
+- Maxxa vs F1

+Using paatitioned homoeolog read counts:
+- Maxxa: At vs Dt
+- F1: At vs Dt